-The accounting policies applied in the preparation of the consolidated financial statements for fiscal year 2018 are set out below.
+The accounting policies applied in the preparation of the consolidated financial statements for fiscal year 2019 are set out below.
 These have been applied consistently for all periods presented, except as otherwise stated.

-Business activity
+(i) Business activity

 Ryanair DAC and its subsidiaries ("Ryanair DAC") has operated as an international airline since commencing operations in 1985.
 On August 23, 1996, Ryanair Holdings Limited, a newly formed holding company, acquired the entire issued share capital of Ryanair DAC.
 On May 16, 1997, Ryanair Holdings Limited re-registered as a public limited company, Ryanair Holdings plc (the "Company").
 Ryanair Holdings plc and its subsidiaries are hereafter together referred to as "Ryanair Holdings plc" (or "we", "our", "us", "Ryanair" or the "Company") and currently operate a low-fares airline headquartered in Dublin, Ireland.
-All trading activity continues to be undertaken by the group of companies headed by Ryanair DAC.
+In 2017 Ryanair Holdings incorporated Ryanair Sun and in 2018 it acquired Laudamotion.
+The principal trading activities of the Group are undertaken by Ryanair DAC, Ryanair Sun and Laudamotion.

-Statement of compliance
+(ii) Statement of compliance

-In accordance with the International Accounting Standards ("IAS") Regulation (EC 1606 (2002)) which applies throughout the European Union ("EU"), the consolidated financial statements have been prepared in accordance with International Accounting Standards and International Financial Reporting Standards ("IFRS") as adopted by the EU ("IFRS as adopted by the EU"), which are effective for the year ended and as at March 31, 2018.
+In accordance with the International Accounting Standards ("IAS") Regulation (EC 1606 (2002)) which applies throughout the European Union ("EU"), the consolidated financial statements have been prepared in accordance with International Accounting Standards and International Financial Reporting Standards ("IFRS") as adopted by the EU ("IFRS as adopted by the EU"), which are effective for the year ended and as at March 31, 2019.
 In addition to complying with its legal obligation to comply with IFRS as adopted by the EU, the consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") ("IFRS as issued by the IASB").
 The consolidated financial statements have also been prepared in accordance with the Companies Act 2014.